kroschu/quartz/content/notes/LangChain/tigris.md

----
-sidebar_class_name: node-only
----

 import CodeBlock from "@theme/CodeBlock";

-# Tigris

-Tigris makes it easy to build AI applications with vector embeddings.
+**Tigris** makes it easy to build AI applications with vector embeddings.
 It is a fully managed cloud-native database that allows you store and index documents and vector embeddings for fast and scalable vector search.